 Madison Commuting Information

 Madison is about a 55 minute direct commute to NYC.
 As it’s on the Midtown Direct Train line, trains run frequently during rush hour and throughout the day.
-New Jersey Transit‘s Madison station provides commuter service on the Morristown Line, with trains heading to Hoboken Terminal, and to Penn Station in Midtown Manhattan via the Kearny Connection.
+New Jersey Transit‘s Madison station provides commuter service on the Morristown Line, with trains to Hoboken and New York Penn Station.

 Madison Downtown and Parks